The Beginning, 1918

 operation ever since.
 Circumstances have retarded progress

-from time to time, but out of each such experience the
+from time to time, but through each experience, the

 In 1925, Dr Green assigned